thpglobal/thpclasses/docs/table/README.md

 ## Advanced Methods Prior to "show()"
+* Table::newtab=TRUE; // Option to open links in a new tab.
+Default is FALSE
 * Table::rowspan - an integer value for how many columns should have their rows merged, say when there is diaggregated data.
-* Table::hidelink=FALSE; // OpOption to put href on next column
+* Table::hidelink=FALSE; // Option to put href on next column
 * Table::href=""; // Link text preceding the value in the 0 cell
 * Table::dpoints=0; // Show how many decimal points?
 * Table::extraheader=""; // Additional text added above default header, for multirow headers